keras-team/autokeras/CONTRIBUTING.md

 The virtualenv should be created based on Python 3.6 interpreter.
 Use pycharm to select the
 [virtualenv as interpreter](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html).

+### pre-commit hook

+You can make git run `flake8` before every commit automatically.
+It will make you go faster by avoiding pushing commit which are not passing the flake8 tests.
+To do this, open `.git/hooks/pre-commit` with a text editor and write `flake8` inside.
+If the `flake8` doesn't pass, the commit will be aborted.

 ## Reusable Code Guide
 You may checkout this code review [video](https://youtu.be/PWdfY0DmjCo) to get familiar with the code structure.